simanggu/Repository-name-LLM-judgment-control-engine/README.md

-A runtime decision layer for LLMs.

 # LLM Judgment Control Engine

+A long-context control layer that decides whether an LLM should commit, hold, or block before execution.

 ![demo](assets/demo_block.gif)